 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=412613405606678&amp;ev=PageView&amp;noscript=1">

-Social Camouflaging in Girls and Women with Autism
+Social Camouflaging in Autistic Girls and Women

 Topics: Advice for Parents and Caregivers, Parents, Socializing with Autism

 It is not uncommon for adolescents to want to fit in with their peers.
-Starting at relatively young ages, many individuals seek social acceptance, and find comfort in relating positively to others.
+Starting at relatively young ages, many individuals seek social acceptance and find comfort in relating positively to others.
 This is a healthy part of social development.
 However, sometimes, this overwhelming desire to fit in can have negative effects on an individual’s identity development and self-esteem.

 Motivations for Social Camouflaging